Donald J. Trump Foundation: Sources of funds

 Until 2015, Trump contributed $5.5 million to the Trump Foundation, including money from his book, while outside donors contributed an additional $9.3 million.
+From 1987 to 2006, Trump gave his foundation $5.4 million which had been spent by the end of 2006.
+After donating a total of $65,000 in 2007–2008, he stopped donating any personal funds to the charity.
 His final payment to the foundation was $35,000 in 2008.

 Many of the outside donors to the foundation have done business with Trump or the Trump Organization.
 Several philanthropy experts said having a family foundation primarily funded by outside money is unusual.

 The top donors to the foundation from 2004 to 2014 were Vince and Linda McMahon of World Wrestling Entertainment (WWE), or WWE itself. $5 million was donated to the foundation after Trump appeared at WrestleMania in 2007 and 2009.
 The donations were reported by the Trump Foundation as coming from the WWE, but the WWE has claimed money came from Vince and Linda McMahon personally.
 Later, when Linda McMahon was running for U.S. Senate in Connecticut, the McMahons claimed the funds came from Vince only.
 Some have alleged that the money was paid as compensation to Trump and therefore should have been subject to payroll taxes.

 Trump solicited donations in lieu of payment for other services as well.
 In 2005 Norwegian Cruise Line donated $100,000 in lieu of an appearance fee for Melania Trump.
 In 2006, People magazine donated $150,000 for an exclusive right to publish baby photos of Barron Trump.
 In 2011 Comedy Central donated $400,000 for Trump's appearance in a broadcast comedy roast of himself.